‘Swing Time’, Part One, Chapter 2

 BUSTER

-Say!
-Do you think this is a good idea?
-I mean…this is not part of our job description and we certainly don’t know how to deal with doppelgangers.
+Say, do you think this is a good idea?
+I mean, this is not part of our job description.
+And we certainly don’t know how to deal with doppelgängers.

 SNOWY